 Massive X review and first look.
 In this article and video we look at the new flagship synth from Native Instruments.
 Is this vst synth going to replace Serum and Massive (Vanilla)?

-In the Massive X review & first look video we listen to some presets and talk about the interface design of Massive X. We look at the various modules that makes up the Massive X vst plugin instrument.
+In the Massive X review & first look video we listen to some presets and talk about the interface design of Massive X. We look at the various modules that make up the Massive X vst plugin instrument.
 I also give some creative feedback to the developers (Native Instruments) which would make Massive X more comfortable to work with.

 Massive X Price – £179 | €199 | $199